Introductory course on $\ell$-adic sheaves and their ramification theory on curves: The Swan representation

 Maschke's Theorem \ref{thm:maschke} can be phrased as follows: If the order $G$ is prime to the characteristic of $E$, then the map \eqref{eqn:isoclassMap} is injective. \end{definition}

 Next, we see that there are only finitely many irreducible representations of a finite group.

-\begin{proposition} If $G$ is a group and $E$ a field, then any irreducible finite dimensional representation of $G$ on $E$ is a composition factor of the regular representation $E[G]$.
-In particular, up to isomorphism there are only finitely many irreducible representations of $G$ on $E$. \end{proposition} \begin{proof} If $V$ is an irreducible $E[G]$-module, pick any $v\in V\setminus \{0\}$.
-The map $x\mapsto xv$, is a $E[G]$-linear morphism $E[G]\rightarrow V$, which is surjective as $V$ is irreducible.
-The claim follows. \end{proof}
+\begin{proposition} If $G$ is a finite group and $E$ a field, then any irreducible finite dimensional representation of $G$ on $E$ is a composition factor of the regular representation $E[G]$.
+In particular, up to isomorphism there are only finitely many irreducible representations of $G$ on $E$. \end{proposition} \begin{proof} As $E[G]$ and all its subrepresentations are finite dimensional $E$-vector spaces, $E[G]$ admits a finite composition series and thus, up to isomorphism, $E[G]$ has only finitely many composition factors due to the Jordan-H\"older Theorem (see e.g. \cite[I, \S 4.7, Thm.~6]{Bourbaki/AlgebraI}).